nus-cs2103-AY2122S1/ip/docs/README.md

   Delete multiple tasks: `delete 1 2` --> deletes tasks 1 and 2

 ### 7. `bye` - Say bye to Duke!
 ❗ Note: Saying 'bye' to Duke will not close the GUI application.
-This is by design so as to allow the user to restart a conversation with Duke easily without havnig to restart the application.
+This is by design to allow the user to resume a conversation with Duke easily without having to restart the application.